Reforestation: China

-Launched in 1978 and scheduled to last until 2050, the Three Northern Protected Forest Development Program - informally known as the "Great Green Wall" - aims to eventually plant nearly 90 million acres of new forest in a 2,800-mile stretch of northern China.
+The Jane Goodall Institute launched the Million Tree Project in Kulun Qi, Inner Mongolia to plant one million trees.
+China used 24 million hectares of new forest to offset 21% of Chinese fossil fuel emissions in 2000.

-Germany
+The Chinese government requires mining companies to restore the environment around exhausted mines by refilling excavated pits and planting crops or trees.
+Many mining companies use these recovered mines for ecotourism business.

-By the 14th century, forests in heavily populated areas had been devastated by industry, many of which required wood for their activities.
-Peter Stromer (1310-1388), lord of the Stromer trading and commercial company, was spurred by this shortage to "conduct forest culture experiments".
-In 1368 he successfully sowed fir and pine seeds in the Nuremberg Reichswald, which over time ended the wood shortage and established the "triumph of the pine in the Nuremberg Reichswald" (at the expense of other deciduous trees).
-The "doctrine of coniferous sowing" spread widely through forestry regulations and other writing at the time.
+Launched in 1978 and scheduled to last until 2050, the Three Northern Protected Forest Development Program – informally known as the "Great Green Wall" – aims to eventually plant nearly 90 million acres of new forest in a 2,800-mile stretch of northern China.

-Reforestation is required as part of the federal forest law.
-31% of Germany is forested, according to the second forest inventory of 2001–2003.
-The size of the forest area in Germany increased between the first and the second forest inventory due to forestation of degenerated bogs and agricultural areas.
+Over 69.3 million hectares of forest were planted across China from 1999 to 2013.
+This large-scale reforestation contributed to China's forests sequestering 1.11 ± 0.38 Gt carbon per yr over the period 2010 to 2016.
+This amounted to about 45 percent of the yearly greenhouse gas emissions during that period in China.

 India

 Jadav Payeng had received national awards for reforestation efforts, known as the "Molai forest".
 He planted 1400 hectares of forest on the bank of river Brahmaputra alone.
 There are active reforestation efforts throughout the country.
 In 2016, India had more than 50 million trees planted in Uttar Pradesh and in 2017, more than 66 million trees planted in Madhya Pradesh.
 In addition to this and individual efforts, there are startup companies, such as Afforest, that are being created over the country working on reforestation.

 Lots of plantation are being carried out in the Indian continent but the survivability is very poor especially for massive plantations, with less than 20% survivability rate.
 To improve the forest cover and to achieve the national mission of forest cover of 33%, there is a need to improve the methods of plantation.
 Rather than mass planting, there is a need to work on performance measurement & tracking of trees growth.
-Taking this into consideration, a non-profit organisation Ek Kadam Sansthan in Jaipur is leading the development of a module of mass tracking for plantations.
-The pilot has been done successfully and the organisation is hoping to implement nationwide by the end of 2021.
+Taking this into consideration, a non-profit organization Ek Kadam Sansthan in Jaipur is leading the development of a module of mass tracking for plantations.
+The pilot has been done successfully and the organization is hoping to implement nationwide by the end of 2021.